 It may be desirable for patients to be provided a medication dose that falls within a pre-determined range, with discretion provided for adjustments based upon symptoms or other considerations (e.g., laboratory results).

 Most dose range requests are best handled through two linked orders.
 The first sets a regular baseline dose at consistent intervals.
 The second sets an as-needed (PRN) dose that can supplement the baseline, possibly at a different administration frequency.

 When prescribers order a single scheduled medication with ranged dosing, system restrictions (such orders cannot work well with decision supports) cause delays as extra pharmacist resources are required to interpret the prescriber's intent.
-Accordingly, AHS medication policy stipulates that ranged dosing should be restricted to the very few situations where a combination of regular and as-needed orders is not possible or appropriate.
+Accordingly, ranged dosing should be restricted to the very few situations where a combination of regular and as-needed orders is not possible or appropriate.

 Prescribers who enter range-dosing requests inappropriately can expect to receive an In Basket message requesting correction:

 "Range dosing is not allowed for scheduled orders.
 Please modify your order to use one dose.
 If appropriate, you may wish to use the lower dose in this scheduled order and place an additional linked PRN order for *** to allow for dosing flexibility."